Reading Time: 9 minutes

 • My “Buy Here, Pay Here” interest rate was well over 29%, which meant high payments.

-• It wasn’t the best deal (But with limited options, due to my past lousy credit decisions), it was costly, and I needed the transportation.
+• It wasn’t the best deal (But with limited options due to my past lousy credit decisions), it was costly, and I needed the transportation.

-• In this example, making late payments was a bad credit habit that needed changing.
+• In this example, “Making late payments” was a bad credit habit that needed changing.

-• Remember, once it’s past due, it’s reported as late (30, 60, or 90 days) on your credit reports.
+• Remember, once it’s past due and reported as late (30, 60, or 90 days and longer) on your credit reports.
+Too late!

 • What can be affected?

-• Adverse credit reporting.
+• Adverse Credit Reporting.

-• Lower credit scores.
+• Lower Credit Scores.

 • Account(s) sent to collections affect your credit reports and scores.